 Group Sizes – In general, fewer children and more adults lead to higher quality care.
 Some children enjoy working in small groups or one-on-one, while others enjoy being around a large number of children.
 Consider your child’s needs as you choose the program size that will be best for your family.

 Ratios – Younger children typically need more one-on-one care.
 When each adult is responsible for fewer children, your child can get more attention.
 Interaction with caring adults is important for child’s social and emotional development.

 Accreditation – Accredited programs meet higher standards for care above licensing regulations.
 An accredited program will have a certificate available for your review.

 Family Involvement – Quality programs work with families to meet the needs of all children enrolled.
 They often have an open door policy, which means parents, grandparents, or guardians are free to visit at any time.
 Encouraging family involvement is often a sign of a quality program.

 Caregiver Education and Turnover – Education and ongoing training of the caregiver(s) is an important indicator of quality.
 Caregivers working in a licensed child care program in Missouri are required to earn 12 clock hours of training each year.
 Many choose to attend more training and some have taken college courses.

-Higher quality child care program often keep the same employees for a long time.
+Higher quality child care programs often keep the same employees for a long time.
 Low staff turnover provides stability for children.
-This also shows the program is welcoming, supportive and positive environment.
+This also shows the program is welcoming, supportive and a positive environment.
 This may lead to better care for your child.

 Health and Safety –Health and safety practices protect children from harm and illness.
 Those caring for children should wash hands, disinfect diaper changing stations, and clean toys regularly.
 Cleaning supplies and other poisonous materials should be stored properly and out of reach of children.
 Licensed programs must meet the state’s health and safety standards.